-Set in a little townhouse a block from the Shaw metro, Dacha is part swim up bar, part diamond in the rough.
+Every day feels like Oktoberfest at this German-themed bar.
 Kiddos can hang at the picnic tables flanked by a giant mural, while the grown-ups pop over to the walk up bar and try to figure out whether they want mead, cider, or an impressive selection of Deutschland authentic beers to drink from “Das Boot.”
 We’re not lying, they really do come in a boot glass, so make sure the kids have their favorite sippy cups so they don’t get jealous.
 There’s no formal kitchen here, but you’re welcome to bring outside food.
 Note: The toilets here are of the portable variety, but regulars swear they are the cleanest outdoor bathrooms ever.

-1600 7th St., NW (Shaw U.)
+1600 7th St. NW

 If you want to give your pint-sized world traveler an authentic Oktoberfest experience, without the cost of airfare, then check out Biergarten Haus.
 Little ones will chow down on traditional German food like Spatzle mit Ziegenkaese (mac and cheese), Kartoffelsalat (warm potato salad) and Wurstplatten (sausages).
 Adults can sample some of the top German beers (Spaten, Eggenberg, Hofbrau).
 Everyone gets to jive to the surprise appearances by polka bands.

-Westover Beer Haus
+Westover Beer Garden and Haus

 5863 Washington Blvd.
-(Arlington, Va)

 Tucked away on 14th street is a marriage of American and Bavarian culture.
 Garden District is a fun, kid-friendly BBQ joint that pays homage to the biergartens of southern Germany with rows of picnic tables anchored by Hofbrau Munchen umbrellas, which help keep little melons from roasting in the sun.
 Kiddos can tuck into some homemade cider donuts, while Mom and Dad sip an ice cold draft of Weihenstephaner hefe-weissbier or Kostritzer Schwarzbier (both are top German beers).
 For extra good little girls and boys, Garden District offers Coca-Cola Classic with real sugar, or Boylan’s orange cream soda.

-1801 14th St., NW (U Street)
+1801 14th St. NW